-Today, graduate education is offered by the Center in doctoral (PhD-ENEP) and master (MEEP) programs.
-CEEP is the principal academic and research unit for graduate study in the areas of energy and environmental policy, environmental justice and sustainable development at the University of Delaware.
-Annually, over 75 students from more than 20 countries study and pursue research at the Center, together with its eight core faculty, seven adjunct faculty and visiting researchers, faculty and activists from around the world.
+Today, graduate and undergraduate study of Energy and Environmental Policy is supported by the Center.
+Topics include climate action planning, environmental justice, sustainable development, renewable energy and energy conservation, and polycentric energy and environmental policy.
+Center’s Research teams address issues at global, national and local levels.
+Annually, over 30 students from more than 12 countries study and pursue research at the Center, together with its core faculty, adjunct faculty, and visiting researchers, faculty and activists from around the world.

 CEEP research has been supported by dedicated grants, competitive contracts, internal funds and other sources.
 Provided by foundations and charitable institutions, U.S. state and federal government agencies, international agencies, NGOs, and in partnership arrangements with other institutions, research support is employed to address both theoretical and policy-relevant issues in order to widen public discourse and action on the key interrelated energy, environmental and social issues of our time.
 Our research activities often take advantage of collaborative research, study and exchange agreements that have been established with more than 50 partner institutions around the world.
 (Partners | Sponsors)

 FACULTY AND RESEARCH STAFF